 If you want to meal prep these, double the recipe!
 I love making a large batch, allowing them to cool, and then wrapping them up to freeze.

-- Top these healthy keto waffles with almond butter or sunflower seed butter (or other keto friendly, low carb nut/seed butter!), and a few raspberries or strawberries.
+- Almond butter or sunflower seed butter (or other keto friendly, low carb nut/seed butter!).

 Almond Flour Waffles

 - 1/4 cup coconut milk full fat, or coconut milk cream*

 - 1 tablespoon monk fruit sweetener or sweetened to taste with sweetener of choice

 - coconut oil spray for spraying waffle iron (avocado oil works well too)

 - Spray waffle iron with coconut oil or avocado oil spray, and heat.
 If you waffle iron allows to set it from light to dark, choose mid-range on the light side.
 Almond flour burns are dries out faster than wheat, so cook these lighter than you would a regular waffle recipe.

 - In a medium sized mixing bowl, whisk eggs.
 Add the coconut milk (or coconut cream), coconut oil, sweetener, baking powder, salt, and vanilla.
 Continue to whisk together until combined.